Learn How to Become a Private Detective through Training and Certification in Alabama

 If you’re going to make a living as a PI in Alabama, you’ll need to start by getting things straight with the revenue boys.
 If you’re starting a detective agency, you’ll need to get a business license and contact the state’s Department of Revenue to keep the tax guys happy.

 Some PIs here even earned in the six figures.
-For instance, those in the 90th percentile of their salary group in the Birmingham-Hoover metro area earned an average of $112,990 a year in 2020.
+For instance, those in the top 10% salary range in the Birmingham-Hoover metro area earned a salary that starts at $68,220 a year in 2023.

 Private investigators work for a range of clients, from insurance companies to defense attorneys to individuals.
 Often, they specialize in areas like financial investigations related to fraud.
 Having an education in criminal justice can help aspiring PIs learn the analytical skills they need to succeed and help them in navigating the legal system, as well as qualifying them for licensure.